sabide/sabide.github.io/projects.md

 ---
 <br>
-# High-Perpformance Computing for Simulation
+# High-Perpformance Computing for Higher-order schemes
 ----
 The compact finite difference formulation is a numerical discretisation used for computing finite difference approximations.
 This method is known for the small computation stencil  while allowing accurate approximations.